Value Added Tax

 Corporate Taxation Image

-All entities, including Self-employed individuals, Partnerships and Companies must register with the VAT office to comply with the local Value Added Tax legislation of 1998.
+Self-employed individuals, Partnerships and Companies may register with the VAT office to comply with the local Value Added Tax Act.

 IF YOU ARE ALREADY VAT REGISTERED

 If the new business activity is in addition to other business activities carried out under an existing VAT number, the same number should be used for the new activity.
-However, the registered person must inform the Department of VAT in writing about the nature of the new business activity.
+However, the registered person must inform MTCA (VAT) through the VAT eService about the nature of the new business activity.
 If the new business activity will be carried out under a new Limited Liability Company, then a new registration is required.

 VAT COMPLIANCE

 Individuals or entities that are VAT registered have to regularly send in a VAT Return that would include the total sales, purchases and VAT credit or payable amounts.
 This declaration would normally have to be sent in every 3 months unless otherwise indicated by the VAT office.
-The VAT Return can be submitted electronically through the VAT Online Services via Personal Services / Assigned or Delegated Services.
-The approximate time to fill in the online VAT tax return varies as it is dependent on the type of taxpayer / company requirements.
+The VAT Return must be submitted electronically through the VAT Online Services via Personal Services / Assigned or Delegated Services.
+The approximate time to fill in the online VAT return varies as it is dependent on the type of taxpayer / company requirements.
 However, during the filling in of return, one may opt to save the details and resume later.
 On submission, the user will receive a system generated acknowledgement email.
-Upon submission, the VAT tax return is processed automatically and no further back-office user intervention is required.
-Note that whenever the declared vat tax return results in a refund, such refund must be issued automatically within five (5) months from the acknowledgment date of the VAT tax return or the due date whichever is the latest.
+Upon submission, the VAT return is processed automatically and no further back-office user intervention is required.
+As stipulated by the VAT Act whenever the declared vat tax return results in a refund, such refund is issued automatically within five (5) months from the acknowledgment date of the VAT tax return or the due date whichever is the latest.

 WHAT KIND OF BOOKS AND RECORDS DO YOU NEED TO KEEP AND FOR HOW LONG?